Jane Aceng

 Jane Ruth Aceng (born 11 May 1968) is a Ugandan pediatrician and politician.
-She is the Minister of Health in the Cabinet of Uganda.
+She was the Minister of Health in the Cabinet of Uganda.
 She was appointed to that position on 6 June 2016.
 Before that, from June 2011 until June 2016, she served as the Director General of Medical Services in the Ugandan Ministry of Health.
+In 2026, she was appointed as the Cabinet Minister of Information, Communications Technology and National Guidance serving in the Twelfth Parliament of Uganda following her election as the Woman Member of Parliament for Lira City in the January 2026 elections.

 Early life and education

-Aceng was born on 11 May 1968.
-She attended Shimoni Primary School in Kampala, Uganda's capital city.
+Aceng was born on 11 May 1968 in Atapara village, Oyam District.
+She attended Shimoni Demonstration Primary School in Kampala, Uganda's capital city.
 She studied at Nabisunsa Girls Secondary School for both her Ordinary and Advanced Level education.
 She holds a Bachelor of Medicine and Bachelor of Surgery, a Master of Medicine in Pediatrics, and a Master of Public Health, all from the Makerere University College of Health Sciences.
 She also holds a Diploma in Health Systems Management awarded by the Galilee International Management Institute, in Israel.

+Insight into Aceng's early life: success stories

+Aceng spent her early childhood days in Lira (formally Lira City) living with her parents and two siblings in a small hut and she joined Amberland Primary School at around five years of age.
+She went up to primary three but since the father was a teacher, he got transferred to Kampala and Aceng completed her primary in Shimoni Demonstration School where her father enrolled her and other siblings.
+Aceng's first choice was St.Katherine secondary school but her father denied her the chance and sent her to Nabisunsa Girls’ School where she spent six years.

+After sitting her exams, Aceng was the only girl who qualified for a medical course at Makerere University after the release of examinations.

+Milestone to get Ocero Andrew (formally Doctor)

+Aceng met Ocero Andrew as classmates after joining Makerere University in 1987.
+Their relationship grew and resulted in an intimate one after two years of campus (1989).
+And after completing their degree in 1993, they decided to marry each other.

+Genesis of profession

+After graduation, Aceng was posted together with her husband (by then), Andrew Ocero to Lacor Hospital for internship that they completed in 1994 after a short time transfer to Mulago National Referral Hospital.
+Aceng and Andrew denied initial posting to Kiryandongo Hospital but asked for transfer to Lira Regional Referral Hospital where she started everything from.
+It was from Lira that Aceng felt welcomed although Lira Regional Referral Hospital had significantly low workers, but since Aceng and Andrew were young and energetic, they tried to fill the gap and people of the land nicknamed them as "Otin"(meaning young) doctors.